Jonny-B/context-example/README.md

 A simple custom hook is available that returns the URLs for my portfolio applications.
 Although this example is straightforward, it demonstrates how to create a custom hook and how it can be used for reusability.
 Custom hooks can also access built-in React functions, such as useState or useContext.
 In my case, I am utilizing useContext to determine the currently selected theme.

+Finally, I have added a small higher order component that tracks component render times.
+This HOC will record the time it takes for the app to rerender when the theme toggle is switched.

 To start the app, run:
 `yarn install`
 `yarn start`